JarvisLam-LemonCEO/HKBusLive/README.md

 ## Bilingual layout stability

 The Chinese and English interfaces use matched button widths, fixed title/metadata regions, fixed search-result row heights, and constrained route-card text areas.
 This prevents the main navigation, stop header, saved-stop controls, and route cards from expanding or shrinking when the language changes.

+## Search history

+The left-side **Search history / 搜尋紀錄** panel records the most recent bus stops the user actually opens, with the newest stop shown first.
+Up to 20 recent stops are stored locally in the browser.
+Search history does not automatically select a stop when the page opens, so the live ETA board still starts empty.

+Press **Edit / 編輯** to manage the history.
+A user can remove one entry with the individual ✕ button, select one or several entries with checkboxes, or choose **Select all / 全選** and then **Clear selected / 清除已選** to clear the full history.
+Tapping a history row outside Edit mode opens that stop again.
+## Dynamic long-name fitting

+Long stop names are measured against the actual space available in the current layout.
+Short names keep the normal large type size, while longer names are automatically reduced only as much as needed to remain on one line.
+The same fitting behavior is applied to the main stop title, route destinations, search-result names, saved stops, search history, and the selected stop in the map picker.
+The fixed-height card and panel layout is not changed, so Chinese and English modes remain aligned.
+The fitting is recalculated after language changes, content updates, and browser/device resizing.

+## Apple-inspired mobile redesign

+The mobile interface has been rebuilt around a cleaner, Apple-inspired visual system: SF-style system typography, neutral light/dark surfaces, restrained borders, soft translucency, larger touch targets, and consistent rounded geometry.
+On screens 720 px wide or smaller, the desktop two-column layout is flattened so **Find a bus stop** is followed immediately by the live arrival board and route results; Saved stops, Search history, and the data-source note move below the live content.

+The mobile header is now a compact glass navigation bar with the HK Bus Live identity, Hong Kong clock, language switch, theme control, and refresh action on one line.
+Search controls fill the available width, Nearby and Map actions remain balanced in two columns, STOP ID entry uses a compact inline action, and all panels stretch to the full phone width.
+The route ETA blocks remain three-across on normal phones rather than becoming tall one-by-one rows.

+When no stop is selected, the live-board statistics, favourite-stop action, and route-filter toolbar are progressively hidden, keeping the first screen focused on finding a stop.
+All changes preserve the same sizing logic in Traditional Chinese and English.

+## Dropdown behavior

+Search suggestions now open as a floating popover.
+The Nearby, Map, and STOP ID controls remain fixed in place while the dropdown opens and closes.